 - (1) The term for which an approval may be renewed or extended must be determined by the local government having regard to the information submitted by the approval holder. - (2) The term for which an approval may be renewed or extended must not exceed 1 year. - (3) If the local government grants the application, the local government must specify in the written notice, the term of the renewal or extension.

-Column 1 Application requirement Column 2 Individuals or organisations that are third party certifiers Column 3 Qualifications necessary to be a third party certifier
+Column 1 Column 2 Column 3 Application requirement Individuals or Qualifications necessary to organisations that are third be a third party certifier party certifiers